Navjotkhatri/GenAI_SQL_LLM_Model/README.md

 **Problem 1: Complex Data Retrieval**

-Solution: This project allows users to query the sales database using natural language, removing the need for complex SQL queries.
+This project allows users to query the sales database using natural language, removing the need for complex SQL queries.
 For example, a user can ask, "Show me the total sales for last quarter," and get an immediate response.

 **Problem 2: Improving Sales Insights**

-Solution: By enabling easy access to sales data, businesses can quickly identify trends, track performance, and make data-driven decisions.
+By enabling easy access to sales data, businesses can quickly identify trends, track performance, and make data-driven decisions.
 For instance, queries like "List the top-selling products this month" can help in inventory planning and sales strategy optimization.

 **Problem 3: Enhancing User Experience**

-Solution: The user-friendly interface built with Streamlit ensures that even users without technical expertise can interact with the database, promoting a more inclusive and productive work environment.
+The user-friendly interface built with Streamlit ensures that even users without technical expertise can interact with the database, promoting a more inclusive and productive work environment.

 <h2>Tech Stack</h2>